The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Context and data

 \subsection{Data}

-Our analysis matches two administrative datasets from UERJ to Brazil's national employer-employee records.
-Our base dataset is a list of all individuals who applied to UERJ in the years 1995--2001 and 2004--2011 \citep{uerj2020applicants}.\footnote{\enskip UERJ does not have application records for the 2002--2003 cohorts.} We focus on applicants who passed the first-round exam, which is the relevant sample of potential admits for our analyses.
+Our analysis matches two UERJ datasets to national employer-employee records.
+Our base dataset includes all individuals who applied to UERJ in 1995--2001 and 2004--2011 \citep{uerj2020applicants}.\footnote{\enskip UERJ does not have application records for the 2002--2003 cohorts.} We focus on applicants who passed the first-round exam, which is the relevant sample of potential admits for our analyses.
 We observe the program individuals applied to, their overall admission score, and their admission outcome.
-In some cohorts, we also observe demographic characteristics and subject scores on the entrance exams.\footnote{\enskip Appendix \ref{app:var_def} provides details on our variable definitions and the cohorts in which each variable is available.} Our second dataset covers all students who enrolled in UERJ from 1995--2011 \citep{uerj2020enrollees}.
-In this dataset we observe the student's program, enrollment date, status as of 2020 (graduated, dropped out, or still enrolled), and final year.
+In some cohorts, we observe demographic characteristics and field exam subject scores.\footnote{\enskip Appendix B.1 provides details on our variable definitions and data availability.} Our second dataset contains students who enrolled in UERJ from 1995--2011 \citep{uerj2020enrollees}.
+This dataset includes the student's program, enrollment date, status as of 2020 (graduated, dropped out, or still enrolled), and final year.

 Lastly, we use the 2003--2019 years of Brazil's employer-employee dataset, the \emph{Rela\c{c}\~{a}o Anual de Informa\c{c}\~{o}es Sociais}, or RAIS \citep{rais2021}.
-This dataset is assembled by the Ministry of Labor and covers the universe of formal-sector jobs in Brazil.
+This dataset covers the universe of formal-sector jobs in Brazil.
 Worker variables include demographics, educational attainment, occupation, hours worked, and monthly earnings.
-It also includes information on the firm's number of employees, industry, and location.
+Firm variables include the firm's industry, location, and number of employees.

-We link the UERJ and RAIS datasets using individuals' national ID numbers (\textit{Cadastro de Pessoas F\'isicas}).
-For individuals with missing ID numbers, we use names and birthdates to link the datasets.
-Appendix \ref{app:merge} provides details on the merge process and match rates.
+We merge the UERJ and RAIS datasets using national ID numbers.
+For individuals with missing ID numbers, we merge using names and birthdates.
+See Appendix B.2 for details.